Trading Leverage and Margin Explanation & Examples

-Margin required : It's the amount of money your broker requires from you as a trader to open a trade transaction.
-It's denoted in %s.
+Margin required : It's the amount of money your broker requires from you to open a trade position.
+It is denoted in %s.

 Equity : It is the total amount of capital you have in your trading account.

-Used margin : sum of money in your trading account which has already been used up when buying a gold trading contract, this contract is the one that is shown in open trade positions.
-As a trader you cannot use this sum of money after opening a trade transaction because you've already used it and it's not available to you.
+Used margin : sum of money in your account which has already been used up when buying a trading contract, this contract is the one that is shown in open trade positions.
+You cannot use this amount of money after opening a trade transaction because you have already used it and it is not available to you.

-Free margin : amount in your account which you can use to open new positions.
-This is the amount of money in your trading account which hasn't yet been leveraged because you've not yet opened a trade position with this money - this amount is also very important for you as a because it enables you as a trader to continue to hold your open trade transactions as will be described below.
+Free margin : amount in your trading account which you can use to open new trade positions.
+This is the amount of money in your trading account which hasn't yet been leveraged because you have not yet opened a trade position with this money - this amount is also very important for you as a because it enables you as a trader to continue to hold your open trade transactions as will be explained below.

-However, if you over use xauusd trading leverage, this free trading margin will go below a certain % at which your broker will have to close out all your positions automatically, leaving you with a large loss. broker at this point will automatically close-out all your open trade transactions because if your open transactions are left open then your broker would lose money that you'd have borrowed from them.
+However, if you over use xauusd trading leverage, this free margin will go below a certain % at which your broker will have to close out all your transactions automatically, leaving you with a big loss.
+Broker at this point will automatically close-out all your open trades because if your open transactions are left open then your online broker would lose money that you'd have borrowed from them.

-Difference Between Gold Leverage Set by the Broker and Used Trading Leverage
+Difference Between Gold Leverage Set by the Broker and Used Leverage

-If the set trading leverage option is 100:1, what it means is thatthat-as-a-trader you can borrow upto $100 for every 1 dollar you have in your trading account, but you don't have to borrow all the $100 for every 1 dollar you have, you can select that you want to borrow 50:1 or 20:1.
-In this instance though leverage option is set at 100:1 your used trading leverage will be the 50:1 or 20:1 that you have borrowed to make a trade transaction.
+If the set leverage option is 100:1, what it means is that as a trader you can borrow upto $100 dollars for every dollar you have in your account, but you do not have to borrow all the $100 dollars for every dollar you have, you can choose that you want to borrow 50:1 or 20:1.
+In this instance though leverage option is set at 100:1 your used trading leverage will be the 50:1 or 20:1 that you have borrowed to make a trade position.

 Example: